Domestic Cat

 A single sharp claw mark shows above the left outer toe in this perfect cat track.
 Perfect tracks are hard to find.
 You have to have almost perfect soil conditions.
 This was river silt, left behind after the high water had receded.
 The track looked the same one week later when I returned to plaster cast it.
 All the features that identify this as a cat track are clearly visible.
 For more about differentiating cat and dog tracks, see Canine vs. Feline.

 Cat tracks show four toes on the front foot and four toes on the hind foot.
 Cats do not show their claws in their tracks because they are retractable.
+(More technically, this is called protractible.
+This means that the normal relaxed state of the toe muscles has the claws sheathed.
+When the muscles contract, the claws come out of the sheaths.)
 Cats, unlike dogs, keep their claws sharp by not walking on them.
 The two front toes in a cat track are not aligned right next to each other.
 The inner toe is set further out than the outer toe of the pair.

 When we think of cats, we usually think of pets.
 However, there are many feral domestic cats running around.
 They can live singly or in colonies of cats.